LINBIT/drbd-reactor/doc/promoter.md

 - a `drbd-promote@` override that promotes the DRBD resource (i.e., switches it to Primary).
 This is a dependency for all the other units from `start` (according overrides are generated).
-- a `drbd-resource@` target that subsumes all the generated dependencies from the `start` list.
+- a `drbd-services@` target that subsumes all the generated dependencies from the `start` list.

 Let's look at a simple example to see which overrides get generated from a dummy start list like this: